 Actually, this account is very affordable for college students who spend their time studying, as opposed to earning income.

 Chase High School Checking

-This account is for people who want to help their children learn how to manage a budget and saving money.
+This account is for people who want to help their children learn how to manage a budget and save money.
 The account is for kids between the ages of 13 and 17 and has no monthly fee.
-However, a parent or guardian with an eligible Chase Bank checking account must be a co-owner on the account, and the account converts to a Total Checking account when the child reaches age 19.
+However, a parent or guardian with an eligible Chase Bank checking account must be a co-owner of the account, and the account converts to a Total Checking account when the child reaches age 19.